wusai2333/trib/doc/labs.md

   back-end servers can join, leave, or be killed, without breaking down the entire service.

-By the end of the labs, you will have a new Tribller service implementation that is scalable and fault-tolerant.
+By the end of the labs, you will have a new Tribbler service implementation that is scalable and fault-tolerant.

 ## Misc

-For convenience, you might set environment variables in your `.bashrc`:
+For convenience, you might set environment variables in your `.bashrc` or `.bash_profile`:

 ```
 export GOPATH=$HOME/gopath